-- Which classes of alterations cannot be delegated to staff under any circumstances. - The fact that staff do not have the authority to deny a Heritage Permit application; if staff cannot support an application, the application is referred to the Heritage Advisory Committee. - The fact that even where non-minor alterations are delegated to staff for review, consultation with the Heritage Advisory Committee is still required. - The fact that the Director may exercise their authority and refer any application to the CHAC at the Director's discretion. - Which administrative functions staff have the authority to perform (e.g. receiving information as part of applications under the Ontario Heritage Act; extending timelines under the Act, deeming applications under the Act complete).
+- Which classes of alterations cannot be delegated to staff under any circumstances. - Authority for Heritage Permit denials; if staff cannot support an application, the application is referred to the Heritage Advisory Committee and Council. - Procedure for non-minor alteration delegations; where delegated to staff for review, consultation with the Heritage Advisory Committee is still required. - Referral to CHAC; Director may exercise their authority and refer any application to the CHAC at the Director's discretion. - Administrative functions staff have the authority to perform (e.g. receiving information as part of applications under the Ontario Heritage Act; extending timelines under the Act, deeming applications under the Act complete).